-It was a great investment that I recommend to any raw feeder who’s looking to save some money as it allows you to buy in bulk and stock up on cuts of meat that are on sale.
+If you’re looking to save some money on raw feeding, consider getting one as well.
+It allows you to buy in bulk and stock up on cuts of meat that are on sale.

 Where to Buy Raw Duck Heads For Dogs

 I buy my raw duck heads from Raw Feeding Miami.
 They come in 5 lb bags that are $17.50.